Occlusive

 In phonetics, an occlusive, sometimes known as a stop, is a consonant sound produced by occluding (i.e. blocking) airflow in the vocal tract, but not necessarily in the nasal tract.
-The duration of the block is the occlusion of the consonant.
+The duration of the block is the occlusion of the consonant; the end of the block is the release or release burst of the consonant.
+They contrast with continuants.
+As a distinctive feature, occlusives are denoted as [−cont].

 An occlusive may refer to one or more of the following, depending on the author: